thiagohrcosta/rails-longest-word-game/README.md

  - ERB

 ## API requests
-To check if a word typed by the user is an english word, was use Le Wagon API (https://wagon-dictionary.herokuapp.com/) This README would normally document whatever steps are necessary to get the application up and running.
+To check if a word typed by the user is an english word, was used Le Wagon API (https://wagon-dictionary.herokuapp.com/) This README would normally document whatever steps are necessary to get the application up and running.